aragon/aragonOS/readme.md

 ## Contributing

-To make it easier for contributers to get up to speed, we provide a docker environment that provides all the requirements to build and test aragon-core.
+To make it easier for contributers to get up to speed, we provide a docker environment that provides all the requirements to build and test Aragon Core

 ### Requirements